tersesystems/ocaps/src/paradox/guide/confinement.md

 Sealers can be used for many things.
 It's helpful to think of them in the context where you would use public key encryption, for example

-* Signing -- an box can be passed around and an unsealer on a resource can be made public, attesting to its origin.
+* *Signing* -- a box can be passed around and an unsealer on a resource can be made public, attesting to its origin.
-* Encryption -- a public sealer can "encrypt" information by boxing it, and sending it to an actor with the sealer.
+* *Encryption* -- a public sealer can "encrypt" information by boxing it, and sending it to an actor with the sealer -- in effect, the sealer is the public key.
-* Assurance -- boxed information can be passed out and round tripped to the original source, ensuring that the information has not been modified in transit.
+* *Assurance* -- boxed information can be passed out and round tripped to the original source, ensuring that the information has not been modified in transit.
-* Private Channel -- two actors can pass information to each other using sealed boxes, ensuring that sensitive information is not exposed even if the message is intercepted or `LoggingReceive` is enabled.
+* *Private Channel* -- two actors can pass information to each other using sealed boxes, ensuring that sensitive information is not exposed even if the message is intercepted or `LoggingReceive` is enabled.

+An example of signing and assurance is in representing responsibility for operations, as shown in [HORTON](http://www.erights.org/elib/capability/horton/).

 One possible application of dynamic sealing is that all `Access` objects can be sealed and safely bound in a dependency injection framework, and a revocable unsealer capability can be passed around to enable access from a central gatekeeper.
 I still need to implement this, but I think it's fairly straightforward.